DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/AthenaColor ColorSystems.md

 <span class="inset"/>RGB.**r**

-<p class="inset2"/>The property `r` holds the **RED** value.
+<span class="inset2"/>The property `r` holds the **RED** value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
 The rounding function depends on the [[AthenaColor.init.roundUp]] property.

 <span class="inset"/>RGB.**g**
 <p class="inset2"/>The property <code>g</code> holds the <b>GREEN</b> value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
 The rounding function depends on the AthenaColor.init.roundUp property.